-349 Commonwealth was designed by architect G. Wilton Lewis and built in 1894, one of three contiguous houses (349-351-353 Commonwealth) built and owned by housing contractor Luther M. Merrill, probably for speculative sale.
+349 Commonwealth was designed by architect G. Wilton Lewis and built in 1894-1895, one of three contiguous houses (349-351-353 Commonwealth) built and owned by carpenter and building contractor Luther Moore Merrill for speculative sale.
 He is shown as the owner on the original building permit application dated April 23, 1894, and on the final building inspection report dated March 8, 1895.
 The three houses are designed as a single, symmetrical unit, centered on a two-story palladian window.

 Alice Worthington Ball was an artist, noted for her still-life and landscape paintings.

-By 1901, 349 Commonwealth was the home of Mrs. Lydia Bowman (Baker) Edwards Taft, the widow of John H. Edwards and of Orray A. Taft, Jr. She had lived at 341 Marlborough earlier in 1900.
+By the 1900-1901 winter season, 349 Commonwealth was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John Hughes Edwards and of Orray Augustus Taft, Jr. She had lived at 341 Marlborough earlier in 1900.
 She also maintained a home in Milton.
 She had moved from 349 Commonwealth by the 1901-1902 winter season.

-During the 1901-1902 winter season, 349 Commonwealth was the home of William A. Rust and his wife, Dora (Drummond) Rust.
+During the 1901-1902 season, 349 Commonwealth was the home of William Aloney Rust and his wife, Dora (Drummond) Rust.
 They previously had lived at 190 Commonwealth.

-William Rust formerly had been Secretary of the Eau Claire Lumber Company in Wisconsin, where he had served as a State Senator in the late 1880s.
+William Rust was a retired lumber manufacturer and banker from Eau Claire, Wisconsin, where he also had served as a State Senator in the late 1880s.

-By 1903, they had moved to 154 Bay State Road, where they were living at the time of his death in March of 1903.
+By the 1902-1903 season, the Rusts had moved to 154 Bay State Road, where they were living at the time of William Rust’s death in March of 1903.